Huron University: Closure

 Voorhees Hall at the former Huron College, photographed November 10, 2006 as the campus awaits a potential buyer.

 The Huron campus officially closed on April 1, 2005.
 On April 9, Si Tanka filed for Chapter 11 bankruptcy protection.
 By April 25, the U.S. Department of Education alerted the school that it was no longer permitted to take part in federal grants and that its students were no longer eligible for federal student loans.
 On April 30, an unofficial graduation ceremony was held for the school's final seniors.
 Northern State University, a public university in Aberdeen, took control of the school's transcripts.

 In February 2006, the Chapter 11 case was dismissed when a federal judge found there were not enough remaining assets for unsecured creditors.
 On May 5, 2006, the campus and all its assets were placed onto the auction block, including 23 acre with classrooms, campus center, dorms, library and gym — along with bleachers, band uniforms, bookcases and basketball banners.
 Two empty lots, including the football field, were sold immediately.

 In 2008, the Huron School District bought the university arena.
 The Fine Arts Center is now owned by the City of Huron and is a community Fine Arts Center.

 In 2011, the City of Huron voted to tear down the campus to make room for Central Park, which was to include a park and new swimming pool complex.
 Demolition was started on September 19, 2011.
-Construction was due to start in early 2012, and the park to opened in 2013.
+Construction was due to start in early 2012, and the park opened in 2013.
 As of 2021 all but a few buildings on the old campus was demolished: McDougal Residence Hall (1953), originally a women's dorm, was sold and converted into the Huron Area Senior Center in 1978; the city renovated and kept the Campus Center (1970) & Fine Arts Center (1973).